pacphi/cf-app-inventory-report/README.md

 # Cloud Foundry Application Inventory Report

-This is a [Spring Cloud Task](http://cloud.spring.io/spring-cloud-task/) that employs the Reactive [Cloud Foundry Java Client](https://github.com/cloudfoundry/cf-java-client) library to generate a custom application inventory report from a target foundation provided an API endpoint and credentials.
+This is a [Spring Cloud Task](http://cloud.spring.io/spring-cloud-task/) that employs the Reactive support in both the [Cloud Foundry Java Client](https://github.com/cloudfoundry/cf-java-client) and [Spring Boot Starter Data Mongodb](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo.reactive) libraries to generate custom application inventory detail and summary reports from a target foundation.
+An email will be sent to recipient(s) with those reports attached.

 ## Clone